r1chardj0n3s/pycode-minecraft/README.rst

    of slabs and stone slabs in particular
  - Added standard Minecraft command invocation
- - Added alter() to change variations of existing blocks **1.6**
+ - Added alter() to change variations of existing blocks
+ - Altered wand so it invokes code in an off-hand book **1.6**
  - Altered the hand store/restore position methods to be a context manager
  - Added facing, half and shape and color keyword argument handling for put()